-PTSD Coach App Content
+PTSD Assist App Content

 Complete Content

-Julia Hoffman, PsyD
+Julia Hoffman, PsyD;Adapted for Autralian Audiences by the Australian Centre for Posttraumatic Mental Health

 PLEASE DO NOT DISTRIBUTE.

-This mobile application was developed by the US Department of Veterans Affairs and the US Department of Defense.
-Please do not distribute this content without the consent of the project teams.
+This mobile application was developed by the US Department of Veterans Affairs, and the US Department of Defense.
+The Australian adaptation was developed by, the Australian Department of Veterans Affairs, the Department of Defence and the Australian Centre for Posttraumatic Mental Health.
+Please do not distribute this content without the consent of the project teams

-Complete PTSD Coach Content for Review
+Complete PTSD Assist Content for Review